Get THE RACK DEMO

 • The plastic tub bottom

 Each layer costs you degrees.
-The plastic tub bottom alone can create a 4-7°F difference between the element temperature and the actual belly heat your snake feels.
+The plastic tub bottom alone can create a 4-7 degrees F difference between the element temperature and the actual belly heat your snake feels.

-So when your thermostat reads 89°F at the element, your snake might be laying on 82-85°F plastic.
-That's not hot spot temperature.
-That's barely ambient.
+So when your thermostat reads 89 degrees F at the element, your snake might be laying on 82-85 degrees F plastic.
+That is not hot spot temperature.
+That is barely ambient.

 The Fix: Measure Where It Matters

-2. Place a thermometer probe inside a tub.
 Put it directly on the plastic floor, over the heat strip area.
 A digital probe thermometer or infrared temp gun works.
-Don't trust the cheap stick-on dial thermometers.
+Do not trust the cheap stick-on dial thermometers.

-5. Adjust your thermostat until that inside reading hits your target (88-90°F for ball pythons).
+Adjust until that inside reading hits your target (88-90 degrees F for ball pythons).

-6. Note what the thermostat display shows.
-It might read 95°F, 98°F, or higher at the element to achieve 89°F inside the tub.
+It might read 95 degrees F, 98 degrees F, or higher at the element to achieve 89 degrees F inside the tub.

 That offset is your calibration for this specific rack, with these specific tubs, in this room.
 The thermostat display number stops being meaningful as an absolute.
-It's just "the setting that gets my tubs to the right temp."
+It is the setting that gets your tubs to the right temp.

 Why Your Offset Is Unique to Your Setup